elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.3.0 - 2020-05-03 =
+- Add canonical URL for missing pages
+- Add settings for homepage when it shows latest posts
+- Add filter for breadcrumb links to make work with other plugins
+- Improve UI, removing tabs

 = 3.2.3 - 2020-04-20 =
 - Remove canonical link when a page is not indexed